On Two Related Questions of Wilf Concerning Standard Young Tableaux: When is odd

 Note that $x_2(r)$ is just the number of Standard Young Tableaux in which each column is of length two (of even length not more than two).
 The number of such tableaux is well-known (see for instance Exercise 6.19.ww of \cite{stanley}) to be the Catalan number $C_{r/2}$ if $r$ is even, and of course, 0 if $r$ is odd.
 Therefore, the previous displayed equation simplifies to

-It turns out that the right-hand side is a well-known sequence (sequence A005568 in the On-Line Encyclopedia of Integer Sequences by N. J. A. Sloane).
-In particular \cite{guy}, it has the closed form $C_nC_{n+1}$, and it is also equal \cite{gouyou} to $y_4(2n)$.
+It turns out that the right-hand side is a well-known sequence.
+It is sequence A005568 in \cite{sloane}.
+In particular, it is proved in \cite{guy}, that the $n$th element $f_n$ of this sequence has the closed form $f_n= C_nC_{n+1}$.
+Furthermore, it is shown in \cite{gouyou} that $f_n=y_4(2n)$.

 So we have proved the following identity.

 \begin{corollary} For all positive integers $n$, we have

 \end{corollary}